SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/30-resource-pools-and-classes.md

 - **Resources:** For example, a resource pool may be configured for 160 CPUs, 1024 GB RAM, and 16 GPUs.
 - **Users:** There is no limit to how many users can be added to a resource pool.
 And conversely, a user may be granted access to any number of resource pools.
 All resource pools the user has access to show up in their resource selector when they configure their RenkuLab session.
 - **Culling times:** You can customize the max idle time for your resource pool(s).
 For example, in the Public resource pool (the default resource pool available to all RenkuLab users), sessions auto-pause after 2 hours of idle time, and shut down after 2 weeks.
 You may customize these thresholds to be longer or shorter.
+Jobs are not paused for idle time in the same way as sessions, but completed and errored jobs are removed from the interface after a retention period (see [Job](job)).

 ## Resource Classes